 The Prince Akatoki London

-Inspired by the traditions of Japanese hospitality, The Prince Akatoki is an ultra-relaxing sanctuary in the heart of London.
+Inspired by the traditions of Japanese hospitality, The Prince Akatoki is a sanctuary in the heart of London.
 With intricate detail and beautiful interiors, each room’s minimalist furniture is matched with tranquil furnishings to make you feel at ease.

 InterContinental London Park Lane

-It might lack the style and panache of some of its peers from the outside (although we rather enjoy the jaunty architecture), but what might appear as something of an office block beside its beautiful neighbours, Apsley House and the Wellington Arch, not to mention the Victorian sweep of Piccadilly and Buckingham Palace beyond, but it’s a totally different story inside.
+It might lack the style and panache of some of its peers from the outside (although we rather enjoy concrete-y architecture), but what might appear as something of an office block beside its beautiful neighbours, Apsley House and the Wellington Arch is a totally different story inside.
 Plus, as the adage goes, better to be on the inside looking out than vice versa.

 There are two excellent restaurants, Theo Randall at the Intercontinental and the newly-arrived Mexican masterpiece that is Ella Canta.

 The rooms are smart and classically styled with double-height suites and a good chance of an iconic view across Hyde Park or Hyde Park Corner.

 Located in a 120-year-old neo-baroque building that was once St Olave’s Grammar School, The LaLiT London is a boutique hotel spread over 70 beautifully designed rooms, decorated with Indian art and combining the culture of the sub-continent with a quintessentially British charm.

 Just a stone’s throw away from Tower Bridge, the hotel is discreetly tucked away.
 Pan-Indian dining thanks to Baluchi, the hotel’s restaurant, is one of the capital’s finest Indian restaurants.